-When asked to conduct a whatusersdo review, most customers have loads of praise for the platform.
+When asked to conduct a Whatusersdo review, most customers have loads of praise for the platform.
 They were of the collective opinion that the platform is easy to use and offers an efficient survey system.
-The opportunity to get real-time customer feedback about their website has greatly helped them to make changes.
+The opportunity for website owners to get real-time customer feedback about their company website has greatly helped them to make changes.
 It has eventually led to the existence of a website with a user-friendly UX.

 Moreover, the presence of expert researchers seems to have aided businesses.
 Also, the participants selected for the testings are capable and offer genuine constructive criticism or praise.
 The videos sent to the businesses assist them greatly.

 Now, the pricing seems to be a point of annoyance among some of Whatusersdo reviews.
 However, that is to be expected if you want this type of high-quality service.
 However, most of the complaints come from the participants who argue that they get much fewer payments when compared to other sites.

 Moreover, the cancellation of fees due to minuscule errors has also caused much uproar.